Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 28
 Yesterday I was able to implement the multiple database initiation.
 Today I realized that there are some problems with migrations.
 For some reason it wants to delete all of my tables.
 I'm going to probably have to create a smaller example and ask online.

+Aug 3
+I have been busy refactoring to sqlalchemy, but I got that done.
+I am now asking online about my error handling questions, aborts, etc.